Safety in NASCAR: Car design

 In 2013, a sixth-generation stock car was unveiled, and the Car of Tomorrow was retired, although it retains some technologies from the previous-generation car.
-The NASCAR Xfinity Series also introduced a new generation car in 2011 (trialled partially in 2010), featuring the same safety improvements.
+The NASCAR Xfinity Series also introduced a new generation car in 2011 (trialed partially in 2010), featuring the same safety improvements.

 The Generation 6 was succeeded by the Next Gen car in 2022 (it was initially going to be debuted in 2021, but it was pushed back due to the COVID-19 pandemic).
 However, in its first year of competition, the Next Gen car gained safety-related controversies as the car's stiffer rear end caused concussions for both Kurt Busch (that turned out to be career-ending) and Alex Bowman in one season.
 In response, NASCAR announced changes to the rear bumper construction, rear chassis clip, and center chassis clip for the 2023 season.

+Further safety concerns with the Next Gen have arisen following an increased frequency of airborne flips, known as blowovers, in the Cup Series.
+This is largely blamed on the switch to a flat underwing and diffuser by many, though NASCAR has yet to officially acknowledge this claim.
+Following Corey LaJoie's flip at Michigan in 2024, NASCAR mandated the inclusion of a second shark fin on the right side of the rear window to increase lift off speeds reportedly by 20%.
+However, despite the wind tunnel data showing significant improvement, Michael McDowell and Josh Berry both were airborne at the following race at Daytona; Berry specifically going completely over and heavily impacting the inside wall in a manner quite similar to LaJoie's flip the prior week.
+The Next Gen had gotten airborne four other times previously: when Harrison Burton flipped in the car's inaugural Daytona 500 (2022), Chase Briscoe nearly going over in following Daytona race that summer, Ryan Preece's violent flip in the 2023 summer race, and Brad Keselowski's car lifting up following a crash at Talladega later that fall.
+Ryan Preece's flip resulted in the backstretch grass at Daytona getting paved over, which is credited for preventing Josh Berry's flip the following year from becoming similarly violent.
+Similar blowover incidents had previously resulted in the wing being removed from the Car of Tomorrow midway through the 2010 season.

 Racing suit

 NASCAR drivers are required to wear a fire-retardant suit and underwear along with certified helmets.
 This suit serves a dual purpose of identifying the driver outside the car, and protecting them during a fire.
 The driver also wears fire retardant shoes and gloves.
 During long races, the heat of the engine might warm the feet to uncomfortable levels, so most drivers wear a heat shield on the bottom of their shoes.

 The helmets have many features for both safety and increasing the effectiveness of drivers in the NASCAR circuit.
 The helmet: